-The Carlson Center is a 4,595 seat arena located along the banks of the Chena River and across from Growden Memorial Park Fairbanks, Alaska.
+The Carlson Center is a 4,595-seat arena located along the banks of the Chena River and across from Growden Memorial Park in Fairbanks, Alaska.
 It is the third largest arena in Alaska followed behind the Sullivan Arena and Alaska Airlines Center located in Anchorage, Alaska.
-The Carlson Center opened on June 13, 1990 and is named after John A. Carlson (1920-1988), who served as Fairbanks North Star Borough Mayor from 1968 to 1982.
+The Carlson Center opened on June 13, 1990, and is named after John A. Carlson (1920-1988), who served as Fairbanks North Star Borough Mayor from 1968 to 1982.

 The facility serves as Interior Alaska's largest entertainment, sports, and meeting facility.
-It is home to the University of Fairbanks Alaska Nanooks Division 1 ice hockey team of the WCHA.
+It is home to the University of Fairbanks Alaska Nanooks Division 1 ice hockey team.
 It is also home to many graduation ceremonies.
 In August of 2021, it hosted the Foo Fighters!

 The Carlson Center Family Movie & Game Nights are back!
 Join us for arcade games, concessions with special movie combos, and a big screen film!
 Join us in March for a screening of Moana!
 Doors open at 6PM with the film beginning at 6:30PM.